-Study-abroad aspirants willing to take (or who already made an attempt) the international English Language Testing System (IELTS) now have the opportunity to try our IELTS mock test for Free which was launched on 4th Oct’16.
+Study-abroad aspirants willing to take (or who already have made an attempt) the International English Language Testing System (IELTS) now have the opportunity to try our IELTS mock test for Free, which was launched on 4th Oct’16.

 Your main agenda should be to increase your IELTS band score by practising the mock questions provided by us.
 This test will help you time yourself, monitor your progress and speed and compare your earned speed and score with other students.

 Besides, you will be able to challenge your friends on social sites like Facebook so that you cultivate a learning environment, which will help you on the final test day.

 1. Go to ‘tips and tools’ on our page (at the top) and click ‘Free IELTS Practice Test’.

 2. Welcome to the landing page!
 All you need to do here is read all instructions carefully before you click ‘Try our mock test for free’.

 3. Register yourself if you haven’t registered before or 'login' if you have your login credentials.

 4. You will be taken to ‘my test’ page.
 Choose your modules – if you want to practise reading first, click ‘practise reading’; if you want to practise listening first, click ‘practise listening’.

 5. Once you are on the instructions page (for both modules), don’t just skim through the instructions; instead read them to understand what exactly you are asked to follow.

 - On the Reading instruction page, you are advised to read the ‘test format’ and ‘directions’ before you click ‘start the test’.